This post may include affiliate links; see our disclosure policy.

 Cynar

-Cynar is an amaro, part of a family of Italian herbal liqueurs that taste bitter (amaro means “bitter” in Italian).
-The most famous is the ultra-bitter Campari, and at the other end of the specturm is citrusy sweet Aperol.
+Cynar is an amaro, part of a family of Italian herbal liqueurs that taste bitter.
+(It makes sense.
+“Amaro” means “bitter” in Italian.)
+The most famous is the ultra-bitter Campari, and at the other end of the spectrum is citrusy sweet Aperol.
 Cynar is somewhere in the middle, with other amari like Averna or Meletti.
-Here are more specifics on Cynar:

-• What does Cynar taste like?
-The flavor is bittersweet, with notes of caramel, toffee and cinnamon, and an herbal bitter finish.
+• The flavor of Cynar is bittersweet, with notes of caramel, toffee, and cinnamon, and an herbal bitter finish.

 What’s the spritz ratio?

 The classic spritz ratio is present in all spritzes, from Aperol to an amaro spritz like the Cynar Spritz.
-The basic idea?
-3 parts sparkling wine, 2 parts liqueur, 1 part soda water.
-Once you’ve memorized this ratio, you can use it to make endless variations of spritzes.
-You can do them with any type of liqueur.
-Keep reading for some ideas…
+The basic idea is 3 parts sparkling wine, 2 parts liqueur, and 1 part soda water.
+Once you’ve memorized this ratio, you can use it to make endless variations of spritzes with any type of liqueur.
+I’ll get into those later.

 Cynar spritz